Everyone feels sad or angry at times.

 But if you’re depressed, you may feel some or all of these symptoms for more than a few weeks:

 - Poor concentration

 - Boredom/loss of interest

 - Changes in appetite or sex drive

 - Social withdrawal

-Depression is very treatable when working with a mental health provider.
+Depression can be managed and is very treatable when working with a behavioral health provider.
 He or she will be able to help you improve your symptoms, including your anger and sadness, and help you get to the bottom of what is making you depressed.
 Then, together, you can develop a plan for how to treat your depression.

 Boost Your Mood Today

 There are also things that you can do to help improve your mood in the short-term: